fizzle77/JAFDTC/doc/README.md

 ### Uploading Configurations to DCS

-Once set up, a *Configuration* can be uploaded into the corresponding airframe in DCS through the scripting engine that DCS exposes to the local system.
-To upload, JAFDTC walks through the configuration, updating system parameters that differ from their defaults in the jet.
+Once set up, a *Configuration* can be uploaded into the corresponding airframe in DCS through the scripting engine that DCS exposes to the host system.
+To upload, JAFDTC walks through the configuration, updating system parameters that differ from their defaults in the jet by driving the clickable cockpit.
 For example, consider a BINGO warning system.
 If you change the BINGO value from the default for the airframe, JAFDTC will update the BINGO value in the avionics when uploading.
 If you do not change the value, JAFDTC will not make any changes to that parameter in the airframe.

 ### Capturing Coordinates From DCS

-JAFDTC can capture latitude, longitude, and elevation parameters from the DCS F10 map for use in a system configuration (such as the location of a navigation point) as well as the point of interest database.
+JAFDTC can capture latitude, longitude, and elevation values from the DCS F10 map for use in a system configuration (such as the location of a navigation point) as well as the point of interest database.

 # User Interface Basics